University Press (Lamar University): History

 When South Park Junior College, now Lamar University, began in 1923, a Student Publications Board was appointed to study the need for a student newspaper.
 The committee decided that, indeed, the school needed a newspaper.
 The committee and the student body came up with the contraction for South Park and the word “Plug” to indicate action — hence, The S’Park Plug.
 Elery Holland was named the first editor.
-The staff managed to publish four issues for 1923–24, quite an accomplishment for a fledgling little school.
+The staff managed to publish four issues for 1923–24.
 E.C.
 Brodie, an English professor, served as the first faculty adviser.

 During the Flapper era and before the collapse of the Stock Market on October 28 and 29, 1929, student publications flourished.
 But during the 1930s, money was hard to come by.
 The newspaper did manage to keep going, but staffs were not able to bring out issues on a regular basis.

 Much later, during World War II, newsprint and staffing were not available, so the newspaper suspended publication for what Americans called “The Duration.”

 In 1946, however, the Depression and World War II were over, and Student Publications got back to normal.
 The S’Park Plug, which had become The Redbird when South Park College became Lamar College in 1932, started publishing an edition every other week.
 These changes were made to try to establish a separate identity for the college from the South Park school district, which had been its parent.

 By the mid-1950s, The Redbird was publishing weekly.

 When Lamar gained university status in 1971, the student body voted to change the name of the newspaper to the University Press to give the newspaper an identity correlating with the school's new status.